sherweb/ngx-materialize/README.md

 ## Installation

-The following commands will add Ng2-Materialize library to your `package.json` file along it dependencies: Materialize CSS, jQuery and Mdi (Mdi icons library is optional as your are free to use the icon library of your choice).
+The following commands will add Ng2-Materialize library to your `package.json` file along with it dependencies: Materialize CSS, jQuery and Mdi (Mdi icons library is optional as your are free to use the icon library of your choice).

 ```
 npm install --save ng2-materialize